n0b0dyCN/redis-rogue-server/README.md

 Python 3.6+

-If you want to modify or recompile the redis module, you also require `make`.
+If you want to modify or recompile the redis module, you should also require `make`.

 ## Usage